 The Spaniard made his league debut on 12 December 2010 and became more of a regular under ex-Juventus manager Carlo Ancelotti during the 2013/14 season.
 The faith shown by the Italian throughout the season was highlighted when he introduced Morata to help spark a successful Real Madrid revival during this year’s Champions League final triumph over inter-city rivals Atletico Madrid.

-On the international stage, Morata starred in Spain’s European Championship winning Under-19 and Under -21 teams (2011 and 2013 respectively), with whom he also achieved the coveted Golden Boot award at both tournaments.
+Morata had also starred in his homeland’s European Championship winning Under-19 and Under -21 teams (2011 and 2013 respectively), with whom he achieved the coveted Golden Boot award at both tournaments.